-AlturaSolutions publishes articles in the trade publications your end-customers read and trust, turning words into sales.
+AlturaSolutions helps businesses grow by turning words into sales.
 This article, published for client AFFLINK, is an example.

-Purchasing cleaning products to operate a private college or university isn’t what it used to be.
+Purchasing cleaning products to operate private universities isn’t what it used to be.
 It’s much more complicated today, mainly because there are literally thousands of cleaning products to select from: some costing more than others, some environmentally preferable and others not, some designed to improve worker productivity and others that focus primarily on performance benefits; the list goes on from there.

 This is one of the reasons we have trade publications such as this.
 They help us know what products are available, which might best serve our needs and introduce us to those products that could best benefit our schools.
 While these and similar trade publications play a vital role in helping steer their readers through the cleaning supply maze and confusion, procurement difficulties can still arise.